I recently received some feedback from a prospective customer that decided to go with another IT support company. They told me:

-Do understand that Smart Dolphins is a Managed Service Provider and doesn’t charge an hourly rate (and we haven’t for about a decade).
-We describe the end result and charge a fair, fixed price.
+Do understand that Smart Dolphins is a managed IT service provider and doesn’t charge an hourly rate (and we haven’t for about a decade).
+We describe the end result and charge a fair, predictable price.
 It is really quite straight forward.

 What about the hourly model?

 First, I want to address what many people think is the case: If you charge a fixed rate, you have to charge more than you would if you charged hourly.
 This very simplistic view makes fixed rate pricing seem less “fair” or more expensive than hourly.
 Certainly that can happen, but I don’t think disguising a high cost in a fixed fee is sustainable.
 If you’re doing the same thing as someone else, but charging more, you’ll lose.
 It’s a free market.